Listen to the entire session through the audio podcast.

 Higher education institutions (HEIs) face unprecedented demand to deliver high quality degree programmes to growing numbers of students and at the same time enhance graduate employability.
 To do this, universities in both developed and developing countries have taken a variety of approaches to revise the content of undergraduate and graduate degree programmes, to diversify pedagogical approaches, and pursue other strategies to enhance the learning environment for students.
 All can be broadly categorised as curriculum development reforms.

-This session provides an opportunity for delegates to select and engage with different examples of innovative curriculum reform, and to learn about the model used and the lessons learned from HEIs implementing curriculum reform in dynamic and, in some cases, very challenging environments.
+This session provides an opportunity for delegates to hear about and engage with different examples of innovative curriculum reform, and to learn about various models used and the lessons learned from HEIs implementing curriculum reform in dynamic and, in some cases, very challenging environments.

 Working solutions to design and implementation of curriculum reform, offering lessons for adaptation or replication into your own institutional context.

-Participants will have the opportunity to choose two of several examples of innovative curriculum reform strategies that interest them most.
+Participants will have the opportunity to hear from four examples of innovative curriculum reform strategies and that interest them most.
 At the opening, each of the following will provide a two-minute introduction to their reform initiative, enabling delegates to determine which groups they wish to engage.